The Effects of Ambien Use

 Another long-term effect of Ambien is insomnia.
 Consequently, many sufferers increase the size of their doses as they become tolerant to the medication, leading to overdose.

 An overdose may present as extreme drowsiness or loss of consciousness.

 Ambien dependence occurs most often in those with a high tolerance to the drug, but it can also affect those who take the medication regularly.
 With continued use, you can develop a dependence on the drug so that you don't feel like you can function without it.

 Ambien Withdrawal Treatment

 Those who use the medication for a longer period can suffer from withdrawal symptoms after discontinuing the medication.
-Similar to the benzodiazepine class of medication, following long-term dependency, these withdrawal symptoms can be quite dangerous and can include:
+These withdrawal symptoms can be quite dangerous and can include:

 A professional Ambien rehab center can help you recover from your addiction.
 Additionally, these treatment centers can provide medically supervised detox to monitor a precarious period of withdrawal from the medication.
-Your doctor can help lessen the detox effects, make you feel as comfortable as possible but, most importantly, monitor you for any of the potentially life-threatening symptoms of Ambien withdrawal.
-If you experience any of the troubling side effects of short or long-term Ambien use or you think you are dependent on the drug, call us at 1-800-943-0566.
-We know that, especially after prolonged use, Ambien might seem like something that you need, but we can connect you with a detox center that can help you put your addiction behind you.
+Supervised detox can belp lessen the detox effects, make you feel as comfortable as possible, and, most importantly, monitor you for any of the potentially life-threatening symptoms of Ambien withdrawal.